hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 # Introduction
 Welcome codec enthusiast!

 My first post will discuss the complexities of jumping into an ogg video stream.
-Designed by Christopher Montogomery, xiph promoted ogg as generic format for all types of media streams.
-Unfortunately, ogg generic and streaming design has led to a few difficult to reconcile design decisions.
+Designed by Christopher Montogomery, xiph promoted ogg as a generic format for all types of media streams.
+Unfortunately, ogg generic and streaming capabilities have led to a few difficult to reconcile design decisions.
 This guide is not sample accurate.

 # Implementation